2bndy5/CircuitPython_Cirque_Pinnacle/README.rst

 Usage Example
 =============

-Ensure you've connected the TM0dd0dd-202i-30x correctly by running the simple test located in the `examples folder of this library <https://github.com/2bndy5/CircuitPython_Cirque_Pinnacle/tree/master/examples>`_.
+Ensure you've connected the TMyyyxxx correctly by running the simple test located in the `examples folder of this library <https://github.com/2bndy5/CircuitPython_Cirque_Pinnacle/tree/master/examples>`_.
 See also the `examples/` section.

 Contributing
 ============